 Tell us about CARNIVAL and the creative team behind it?

 All our creative team were either Bristol based or had a strong connection with the region.
-Using St Pauls Carnival as a backdrop gave our production access to a major public event that could allow our creativity to flourish.
+Using St Paul's Carnival as a backdrop gave us access to a major event that allowed our creativity to flourish.

 What are the main themes it touches on?